ananasdenisovich/advprog2/README.md

 We welcome contributions from the community!
 If you wish to contribute to the project, please fork the repository and submit a pull request.
 For major changes, open an issue first to discuss what you would like to change.

-## 📄 License

-This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.